rawitat/gtypist_lessons/programming_quotes.typ

 S:Are the individual functions in your modules too large?
  :
  :This is not so much a matter of line count as it is of internal complexity.
- :If you can’t informally describe a function’s contract with its callers in :one line, the function is probably too large.
+ :If you can't informally describe a function's contract with its callers in :one line, the function is probably too large.
  :
- :Many years ago, I learned from Kernighan & Plauger’s "The Elements of :Programming Style" a useful rule.
+ :Many years ago, I learned from Kernighan & Plauger's "The Elements of :Programming Style" a useful rule.
 Write that one-line comment immediately :after the prototype of your function.
 For every function, without exception.